-Sales of existing homes nationally decreased in August for the first time in four months, according to a report released by the National Association of Realtors.
+Despite low inventory, sales of existing homes nationally increased 2.4 percent in December from November, according to a report released by the National Association of Realtors.
 Total existing-home sales rose to a seasonally adjusted annual rate of 5.04 million last ...Read More »

 The Charlotte-Concord-Gastonia area fares better than the national average when looking at underwater residences, according to a RealtyTrac analysis.
 Eight percent of homes in the area with a mortgage had a loan-to-value ratio of 125 percent or more in the ...Read More »

 Mayor Dan Clodfelter has an impressive resume.
 The 64-year-old Thomasville native attended Davidson College, where he was named a Rhodes Scholar, enabling him to head off to earn a second bachelor’s degree at Oxford University and, later, a law degree ...Read More »